chrischiedo/chrischiedo.github.io/README.md

 This is the code behind [chrischiedo.github.io](https://chrischiedo.github.io/).
-I have used [Jekyll now](https://github.com/barryclark/jekyll-now), which is fantastic!
+I have used [Jekyll now](https://github.com/barryclark/jekyll-now), which is very simple to set up.
 Site is hosted by GitHub pages.